 Any testing reaps the best benefits when it is done early on.
 Therefore, the industry recommendation is to start with it as soon as the page designs are available.

 But it also can be performed when the site is fully integrated and functional.

-If you have missed the bus on performing cross browser testing during design, development and QA phases, it can still be done while the application is in production.
+If you have missed the bus on performing the cross-browser test during design, development and QA phases, it can still be done while the application is in production.
 However, this is the costliest of all and risky too.

 Where is browser compatibility testing performed?

 Usually, the answer to this question would be one of- Dev/QA/Production environments.
-But for cross browser testing this, is not a definite and irrelevant (if I may say so).
+But for cross-browser checking, this is not a definite and irrelevant (if I may say so).
 It can be done in any one or all of them.